 SFU Food Sustainability Initiatives

-Re-use For Good Initiative
+Re-use For Good

 SFU is spearheading change with the launch of Re-use for Good Initiative.
 Re-use for Good is an SFU Zero-Waste initiative to implement and promote reusable alternatives to single-use plastics and products (SUPPs).
 In building infrastructure for reusable alternatives, Re-use for Good is reducing the quantity of SUPPs where possible across all dining locations.

-At Simon Fraser University, we take our commitment to buying local seriously, in an effort to support our local businesses, farmers, and suppliers.
+We take our commitment to buying local seriously, in an effort to support our local businesses, farmers, and suppliers.
 Our largest food operator on campus is required to source a minimum of 25% of its produce locally from BC Farms.
 SFU Food is on a journey to celebrate local foods and to support local suppliers and businesses.
 We're proud of our B.C. foods and look forward to continuing to grow these opportunities for the future.

 Zero Waste Initiative